Package theft

-Package theft, also known as porch piracy, is the theft of a package or parcel.
-It can occur anywhere in the distribution channel including theft of packages left at a household.
-More specifically, it has been defined as, "Taking possession of a package or its contents, outside of a residence or business, where it has been commercially delivered or has been left for commercial pickup, with intent to deprive the rightful owner of the contents or even try to sell the contents.
+Package theft or cargo theft is the theft of a package or parcel.
+It can occur anywhere in the distribution channel.

+One major type of package theft is porch piracy, which has been defined as, "Taking possession of a package or its contents, outside of a residence or business, where it has been commercially delivered or has been left for commercial pickup, with intent to deprive the rightful owner of the contents or even try to sell the contents.

+According to reports, porch piracy is widely regarded as a difficult crime to resolve, with a mere 10% of cases resulting in an arrest by the police.
+A significant number of these incidents remain unsolved.